ariadnedx/ariadnedx/aboutus.md

 and diseases of the central nervous system.
 Prior to founding Ariadne-Dx, she worked at 20/20 GeneSystems Inc., where she helped to develop a diagnostic test for the early detection of lung cancer.
 Before that she worked at Panacea Pharmaceuticals Inc., where she was involved in drug development for Alzheimer's Disease and other neurodegenerative disorders.
-Dr. Schwartz received her PhD in Cancer Biology at the Pasteur Institute, France in 2000 and MD from the Institute of Biochemistry, Novosibirsk, Russia.
+Dr. Schwartz received her PhD in Molecular Biology and Biochemistry from the Institute of Biochemistry, Novosibirsk, Russia.

 ###Michael S. Lebowitz, Founder, Vice President of Research & Development